Bundle 3+ College Prep products for 20% off

 Key Differences between Macroeconomics and Microeconomics

-Macroeconomics and Microeconomics are the two branches of economics, and each offers different vantage points for studying economic systems.
-Before we explore the key differences between AP Micro and Macro, you should understand what these two subjects are (minus the ‘AP’ tag) and how each contributes to the larger study of economics.
+Macroeconomics and Microeconomics are the 2 branches of economics, and each offers different vantage points for studying economic systems.
+Before we explore the key differences between AP Micro and Macro, you should understand what these 2 subjects are (minus the ‘AP’ tag) and how each contributes to the larger study of economics.

 1. Scope & Focus